jacobeisenstein/gt-css-class/schedule.md

 Course schedule
 ===

 This schedule is still a work in progress, as I'm always finding new readings that are relevant.
 The assignment dates will be no earlier than as posted here.
+There are a few different categories of reading:

+- **Reading**: This is required.
+- **Supplemental reading**: Optional.
+These are usually research papers that relate to the topic of the class, and may be discussed in class.
+- **Catch-up reading**: Optional.
+This is tutorial/survey material to help students catch up with the technical concepts in the class.
+- **Also see**: Optional, non-peer-reviewed material.
+This includes blogposts and popular press articles.

 # Part 1: Data science #